jhintonrsos/mini-kube-example/README.md

 ## Instructions (Requires python 3.5+)

-### Run the application outside of kubenertes (no docker)
+### Run the application outside of kubenertes and docker (not ideal)

 1. Just run the flask app like any other python script.
-This requires that your build environment and python environment are setup correctly (not ideal)
+This requires that your build environment and python environment are setup correctly
     - `pip install -r requirements.txt`
     - `python app/main.py`